Group of five smiling students

 If it is known that an event with a controversial speaker may lead to physical violence, is that legal grounds for the college to cancel the event?

 The Supreme Court has made it clear that a public institution cannot prevent speech on the grounds that it is likely to provoke a hostile response.
 Stopping speech before it occurs is called a “prior restraint,” and prior restraints of speech are almost never allowed.
-While the campus is constitutionally required and committed to doing what it can to protect speakers and to prevent disruption or violence, if despite all efforts by the campus there is a serious threat to public safety and no other alternative, a speaker’s event can be canceled.
-This is a last resort, and never done based on the views of the speaker.
-The campus’s paramount need is to protect the safety of its students, staff and faculty.
+While the campus is constitutionally required and committed to doing what it can to protect speakers and to prevent disruption or violence, if, despite all efforts by the campus, there is a serious threat to public safety and no other viable alternative is available, a speaker’s event can be canceled.
+This is a last resort, and this decision is never based on the views of the speaker.
+The campus’ paramount need is to protect the safety of its students, staff and faculty.
 Only student groups who invite speakers have the authority to disinvite them.

 How can I report hate speech or hate crime?